mmhernandez/flex_meal_tracker/README.md

 To Do List:

 MUST HAVE:
-- Find a way to incorporate the DELETE part of CRUD (maybe deleting a daily log - in case the user added info to the wrong day?)

 - Finalize login/signup form responsiveness

 - Finalize dashboard snapshot calculations

+- Add "BACK TO TOP" option on daily log and exercise pages

 - Conditional on login/signup page, if logged in user navs to these pages they are not presented with login/signup pages (maybe a jinja session conditional to present the dashboard page)